-This booklet provides information about Moorooka State Primary School.
+This booklet provides information about Moorooka State School.
 If you have any queries about the school, please contact the school office for additional information.

-Moorooka State School is one of the oldest in Queensland and in 2015 will see the celebration of it's 150th Anniversary.
-We are very proud of the history and the traditional role the school has played in the local community.
+Moorooka State School is one of the oldest schools in Queensland having been founded in 1929.
+We are very proud of the history and the traditional role the school has played in the local community over time.
 Whilst we look back with pride, we are focused on providing opportunities to help our children prepare for their futures.